AdamBoley/Project-Beergate/README.md

     - Add some functionality to handle an improperly completed form.
 Apply this to the comment form as well (for example if a user tries to submit an empty form).
     - update admin.py with an approve beer review action - done

+- Offer an option of ordering reviews by the number of upvotes - use a dropdown menu or some type of selector (in navbar?)
+Then render different index views based on that selection

 - Implement functionality to broadly sort reviews by type and colour
     - use index.html and ListView
     - expand navbar dropdown menu